whisdev/SBC-minting_contract/README.md

-# Bluemoon NFT Evolution
+# SBC NFT Minting

-This contract is for evolution of Bluemoon NFTs.
-The blank pendant is filled with user's custom NFT by updating metadata of the NFT.
+This contract is for minting of SBC NFTs.
+The blank pendant is filled with user's custom NFT by updating metadata of the NFT with description as JSON file.

 Try running some of the following tasks: